composer/windows-setup/README.md

 <a name="Path"></a>
 ## Path

-The installer/uninstaller will modify your System Path environment variable for Admin installs, or your User Path environment variable for User installs.
+Composer-Setup will modify your System Path environment variable for Admin installs, or your User Path environment variable for User installs.
 The installer will add your `php.exe` path if required and will also add the path to the installation directory.
-The unistaller will only remove the installation directory from your path.
+The uninstaller will only remove the installation directory.

 <a name="Compiling"></a>
 ## Compiling